EmilyButera/EmilyButera/README.md

 - 👋 Hi, I’m @EmilyButera
 - 👀 I’m interested in Cyber Security and Cyber Patriot
-- 🌱 I’m currently learning C++, PHP and Java
+- 🌱 I’m currently learning C++, PHP, Ruby and Perl
 - 💞️ I’m looking to collaborate on sanity
 - 📫 How to reach me - don't
 - 😄 Pronouns: she/her